 Returning from prison, when bail was admitted, to his beloved Mississippi to the home of his brother, Joseph Emory Davis, who had been a father and older brother to him, he was received by his people with adoration that must have softened somewhat the sorrow of suffering.
-His niece, Mrs. Lucy Mitchell, of Vicksburg, who lived until a shortlimesince, the daughter of a favorite sister, Amanda Davis, recently told the writer, of the affecting scenes when the people would come for miles to see him, to kneel by his chair where his thin form half reclined, to weep over him and to kiss the wrists that had been manacled so long.
+His niece, Mrs. Lucy Mitchell, of Vicksburg, who lived until a short time since, the daughter of a favorite sister, Amanda Davis, recently told the writer, of the affecting scenes when the people would come for miles to see him, to kneel by his chair where his thin form half reclined, to weep over him and to kiss the wrists that had been manacled so long.

 His health was shattered by his long and arduous confinement and he traveled for three years in Canada and Europe.
 In 1879 he settled at Beauvoir, Mississippi, and wrote his "Rise and Fall of the Confederacy".

-During his last years he was beloved by his people and worshiped wherever he went.
+During his last years he was beloved by his people and worshipped wherever he went.
 "He lived a dignified life to a dignified close."
-"He was a statesman with clean hands and a pure, heart, who served his people faithfully from budding manhood to hoary age, without thought of himself with unbending integrity, and to the best of his ability".
+"He was a statesman with clean hands and a pure heart, who served his people faithfully from budding manhood to hoary age, without thought of himself with unbending integrity, and to the best of his ability".

-Dr. Henry E. Shepperd, of Baltimore, said of Jefferson Davis:

-"The marked versatility of intellectual power revealed in Mr. Davis character suggested a parallel between him and Thomas Jefferson.
-A failure in the sphere of oratory, in the richness and amplitude of his knowledge, Jefferson stood without a peer until the advent of Mr. Davis."
+Dr. Henry E. Shepperd, of Baltimore, said of Jefferson Davis: • and Thomas Jefferson.
+A failure in the sphere of oratory, in the richness and amplitude of his knowledge, Jefferson stood without a peer until the advent of Mr. Davis.